yesyinka/blog_source/_posts/2013-01-31-concurrent-programming-1.markdown

 * Basic knowledge of C language (syntax, loops, libraries)

 Even if the articles are written using a Linux machine, many concepts are shared by any Unix-like operating system, most notably Mac OS X. Pay however attention to the fact that while any Unix-like system behaves the same way (more or less), its internal structures and code can be significantly different.
 On the other hand OSs of the DOS and Windows family share some concepts with Unix-like ones but behave very differently.

+One of the biggest positive apects of dealing with an open source operating system like Linux is the possibility to look at the code: this allow us to uncover the internal working of a system that runs on the most important data center of the planet.

 ## Introduction